 Output spectrum of power amplifier

+Another approach using MMIC technology is reported in [1], where a sub-harmonic quadrature transmitter operating at 240 GHz is presented.
+Transmitter characteristics are contaiend in [1] as well.
+Although the carrier frequency with this solution is below 275 GHz, the information gives some hints on the transceiver characteristics, which can be expected in the lower THz freqeuncy range.

+In [2] a wireless communication system operating at 237.5 GHz able to a data rate of 100 Gbit/s over a distance of 20 m is presented.
+Whereas at the receiver side the same techniology is used as described in [1], at the transmitter a photonic approach is apploied using a uni-travelling-carrier photodiode, from which the output is then radiated over a beam-focusing antenna.
 3.2.2 300GHz transceiver using RTD

 The oscillator is the so-called resonant tunneling diode (RTD), whichoscillates at an appropriate DC bias voltage.
 By changing the bias voltage, 300-GHz carrier signal ismodulated as ON and OFF depending on the amplitude of the bias voltage.
 As for the receiver, thedirect-detection receiver is used, as shown in Figure 7.
 The maximum bit rate was 1.5 Gbps and thetransmission of uncompressed HDTV signals was succeeded by diode technologies.
 It is also demonstrated that the RTD can be also operated as a detector with high sensitivity.
 An error-free 2.5 Gbpstransmission at 625 GHz using frequencymultiplier for the transmitterwas also demonstrated.